Join us

 Communities of Practice (CoP’s)

-EDHE CoPs will play an increasingly important role in the new phase of the EDHE programme, starting in April 2021.
+EDHE CoPs will play an increasingly important role in the new phase of the EDHE programme.

-- Share relevant knowledge, resources and best practice;
+• Sharing relevant knowledge, resources, and best practices.

 (2) CoP for Entrepreneurship in Learning and Teaching